-Step 2 (Project test) - Determine if your project is eligible under part 4.3 of the Policy.
+Step 2 (Project test) - Determine if your project is eligible under section 4.2 of the Policy.

-If your entity self-determines that your project is eligible, then your project passes the 'project test'.
+If your sub-national entity self-determines that your project is eligible, then your project passes the 'project test'.

 If your project passes the 'project test', then your proposal passes the 'self-assessment test'.